MAIF/otoroshi/manual/src/main/paradox/next/engine.md

 A new behavior introduced for the new proxy engine is the entities sync job.
 To avoid unecessary operations on the underlying datastore when routing requests, a new job has been setup in otoroshi that synchronize the content of the datastore (at least a part of it) with an in-memory cache.
 Because of it, the propagation of changes between an admin api call and the actual result on routing can be longer than before.
 When a node creates, updates, or deletes an entity via the admin api, other nodes need to wait for the next poll to purge the old cached entity and start using the new one.
 You can change the interval between syncs with the configuration key `otoroshi.next.state-sync-interval` or the env. variable `OTOROSHI_NEXT_STATE_SYNC_INTERVAL`.
 The default value is `10000` and the unit is `milliseconds`

+@@@ warning
+Because of entities sync, memory consumption of otoroshi will be significantly higher than previous versions.
+You can use `otoroshi.next.monitor-proxy-state-size=true` config (or `OTOROSHI_NEXT_MONITOR_PROXY_STATE_SIZE` env. variable) to monitor the actual memory size of the entities cache.
+This will produce the `ng-proxy-state-size-monitoring` metric in standard otoroshi metrics
+@@@

 ## Automatic conversion

 The new engine uses new entities for its configuration, but in order to facilitate transition between the old world and the new world, all the `service descriptors` of an otoroshi instance are automatically converted live into `routes` periodically.
 Any `service descriptor` should still work as expected through the new engine while enjoying all the perks.

+@@@ warning
+the experimental nature of the engine can imply unexpected behaviors for converted service descriptors
+@@@

 ## Routing